YousefED/ElasticUI/README.md

 ElasticUI is a set of AngularJS directives making it easy to rapidly build a frontend on top of Elasticsearch.
 It builds upon the elastic.js implementation of the Elasticsearch DSL.

-**The concept of ElasticUI is to have one "view" of your index to which you can add aggregations, sorting, paging, filters by adding directives in your app.**
+**The concept of ElasticUI is to have one "view" of your index to which you can add aggregations, sorting, paging, filters by adding directives in your html.**

 Getting started (demo file)
 ---